nlebeck/java-games/README.md

 essentially tags for collision-handling?
 Can I just push enough functionality into the game engine and have the actual Sprite subclasses be so small that it doesn't really matter how they're organized?

+4. *Thinking about `GameLogic` and `GameScene` organization.* Right now, if you have logic that accesses the current `GameScene` inside of a component that is reusable across multiple scenes (e.g., a collision handler or a sprite's `update()` method), you need to get the `GameScene` and then cast it to the right subclass.
+It's definitely not ideal to read off the type of the current `GameScene` and handle different subclasses on a case-by-case basis.
+Is it okay to define a common interface that must be implemented by each possible `GameScene` that could contain the component, and then cast to that common type?
+Or is there a better design that would avoid the need to perform casts entirely?

 ## Sprite class organization